nats-io/java-nats-examples/ocsp/README.md

 2. OCSP with Revocation checking (OCSP W/REV)
 3. OCSP with no Revocation checking (OCSP NO REV)

-It appears that setting the System Properties does not affect STD-TLS certificate handshakes.
+It appears that setting the System Properties does not affect Standard TLS certificate handshakes.
 Find your configuration in this table to see if you have to set the System Properties.

 | Standard TLS | OCSP W/REV | OCSP NO REV | `enableStatusRequestExtension` | `checkRevocation` |